-Director of China Guiding Cases Project
+Founder and Director of China Guiding Cases Project

 Dr. Mei Gechlik is Founder and Director of Stanford Law School’s China Guiding Cases Project (“CGCP”) as well as Founder and President of Good Governance International (“GGI”).
-In 2007, Dr. Gechlik was appointed to be a Lecturer-in-Law and the Microsoft Rule of Law Fellow to teach and research Chinese law at Stanford Law School.
-Since then, Dr. Gechlik has initiated and/or organized several projects, including a study program in China for Stanford students and two international conferences on Internet law and public policy sponsored by Tencent and Microsoft.
-Approximately three years ago, Dr. Gechlik founded the CGCP and GGI.
-Achievements made by the CGCP and GGI were featured at the U.S.-China Dialogue on the Rule of Law and Human Rights and institutions such as Oxford and Princeton universities.
+Formerly a tenured professor in Hong Kong, she has been a visiting professor at the Peking University and has spoken at prestigious law schools in the United States and China.
+Approximately four years ago, Dr. Gechlik founded the CGCP and GGI.
+The work carried out by the CGCP and GGI has been presented and commended at the U.S.-China Dialogue on the Rule of Law and Human Rights and institutions such as Oxford and Princeton universities.

 Dr. Gechlik is admitted as a barrister in England, Wales, and Hong Kong and is a member of the Bar in New York and the District of Columbia.
-She has been a visiting faculty member at the Peking University in China and the University of Vienna in Austria.
-Dr. Gechlik was a tenured assistant professor of law at the City University of Hong Kong and was also a legal associate for Asia at the International Human Rights Law Group.
+She received her J.S.D. from Stanford Law School and her M.B.A. in Finance from the Wharton School at the University of Pennsylvania.

 - LLB, Faculty of Law, University of Hong Kong, 1990

 - LLM (International Legal Studies), Washington College of Law, American University, 1992

 - JSM, Stanford Law School, 1999

 - MBA (Finance), Wharton School, University of Pennsylvania, 2006